For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Pre-college programs at Drexel University's Dornsife School of Public Health provide informative and insightful opportunities for high school juniors and seniors to learn about a broad range of public health topics.

-Hosted by the Dornsife School of Public Health, Drexel University's Summer Public Health Leadership Institute is a one-week academic program in June for highly motivated high school students who are seeking experiences that will help prepare them for college life.
+Hosted by the Dornsife School of Public Health, Drexel University's Public Health Institute for Leadership & Advocacy (PHILA) Pre-College Program is a one-week academic program in June for highly motivated high school students who are seeking experiences that will help prepare them for college life.
+The application is open now.

 Make meaningful connections with your peers while preparing for college life in an immersive setting and learning more about studying public health in Philadelphia.